[Demo Webinar] ⛏️ How to build a user-friendly infra self-service portal with Spacelift

 Read more about the kubectl exec command.

-OOMKilled (Exit Code 137) Diagnosis
+OOMKilled (Exit Code 137) diagnosis

 Step 1: Check the pod logs

 The first step in diagnosing an OOMKilled error is to check the pod logs to see if there are any error messages that indicate a memory issue.
-The events section of the describe command will give further confirmation and the time/date the error occurred.

 kubectl describe pod <podname>